reecemillsom/http-request-client/README.md

 These scripts will not run in this context as it has no access to window.
 Easiest way to test this is to install yourself and use in a project.

-**Cache**

-This module uses a caching module to store previous get request results for 12 hours.

-**Issues**
+## Issues

-If you find an issue please feel free to contact me, or open an issue on the project and I will look into it as soon as I can.
+If you find an issue please feel free to contact me, or open an issue on the project and I will look.